Quantitative measure equivalence between amenable groups: Abstract

 \section{Abstract}

 We initiate a quantitative study of measure equivalence (and orbit equivalence) between finitely generated groups, which extends the classical setting of $\LL^p$ measure equivalence.
-We focus on two classes of groups: amenable groups and hyperbolic groups.
-The first one is motivated by the classical theorem of Ornstein and Weiss, and the second by lattices in rank one simple Lie groups.
-Our contribution consists in both rigidity and flexibility results.
+In this paper, our main focus will be on amenable groups, for which we prove both rigidity and flexibility results.

-On the rigidity side for amenable groups, we prove a general monotonicity property satisfied by the isoperimetric profile, which implies in particular its invariance under $\LL^1$ measure equivalence.
+On the rigidity side, we prove a general monotonicity property satisfied by the isoperimetric profile, which implies in particular its invariance under $\LL^1$ measure equivalence.
 This yields explicit ``lower bounds" on how integrable a measure coupling between two amenable groups can be.
 This result also has an unexpected application to geometric group theory: the isoperimetric profile turns out to be monotonous under coarse embedding between amenable groups.
 This has various applications, among which the existence of an uncountable family of $3$-solvable groups which pairwise do not coarsely embed into one another.

 On the flexibility side, we construct explicit orbit equivalences between amenable groups with prescribed integrability conditions.
-Our main tool is a (new) notion of Følner tiling sequences.
-We show in a number of instances that the bounds given by the isoperimetric profile are sharp up to a logarithmic error.
-We also deduce from this study that two important quasi-isometric invariants are {\it not} preserved under $\LL^1$ orbit equivalence: the asymptotic dimension and finite presentability.
+Our main tool is a new notion of Følner tiling sequences.
+We show in a number of instances that the bounds derived from the isoperimetric profile are sharp up to a logarithmic factor.
+We also deduce from this study that two important quasi-isometry invariants are {\it not} preserved under $\LL^1$ orbit equivalence: the asymptotic dimension and finite presentability.

-For hyperbolic groups, Shalom had proved that lattices in SO$(n,1)$ are $\LL^p$ measure equivalent for all $p<n-1$.
-His proof yields a stronger statement, which we prove to be optimal in some sense.
-This is obtained via a general result saying that hyperbolicity is preserved under measure equivalence satisfying certain quantitative conditions.